Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Sometimes, you accuse others of being narcissistic or selfish, which may reflect your internal struggles.
+Sometimes, they accuse others of being narcissistic or selfish, which may reflect their internal struggles.

 Withholding Information